 - Deployment.
 Flutter wins again.
 It has a very straightforward workflow for the deployment of an application to the App Store or Google Play.
 You can do this just with the command line (if you don’t need extra customization options).
 But even for them, there are many 3rd party tools available.
 Whereas, with React Native, you can deploy an app only with the help of third-party solutions.
 Moreover, finding a guide on how to do it might be challenging.

-So, who’s the winner in “Flutter vs. React Native”?
-It’s up for you to decide.
+So, who’s the winner in “Flutter or React Native”?
+It’s up to you to decide.
 It’s impossible to say which one is objectively better because they both have their advantages and disadvantages.
 So, understand what features are the most important for your project, what aspects matter the most, and then choose a hybrid framework accordingly.